oxigraph/oxigraph/server/README.md

 ## Usage

-Run `oxigraph_server --location my_data_storage_directory serve` to start the server where `my_data_storage_directory` is the directory where you want Oxigraph data to be stored in.
+Run `oxigraph_server --location my_data_storage_directory serve` to start the server where `my_data_storage_directory` is the directory where you want Oxigraph data to be stored.
 It listens by default on `localhost:7878`.

 The server provides an HTML UI, based on [YASGUI](https://yasgui.triply.cc), with a form to execute SPARQL requests.

 It provides the following REST actions:
-* `/query` allows to evaluate SPARQL queries against the server repository following the [SPARQL 1.1 Protocol](https://www.w3.org/TR/sparql11-protocol/#query-operation).
+* `/query` allows evaluating SPARQL queries against the server repository following the [SPARQL 1.1 Protocol](https://www.w3.org/TR/sparql11-protocol/#query-operation).
   For example:
   ```bash
   curl -X POST -H 'Content-Type:application/sparql-query' \